KauzClay/docs-tap/cartographer-conventions/reference/cluster-pod-convention.hbs.md

 set of conventions to a [PodTemplateSpec](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec) and artifact metadata.
-A convention typically focuses on a particular application framework, but might be cross cutting.
+A convention typically focuses on a particular application framework, but might be cross-cutting.
 Applied conventions must be pure functions.

 ## Define conventions